Mr-Un1k0d3r/MaliciousClickOnceGenerator/README.md

 ```

 `config.json` example.
-The shellcode payload.bin need to be a `RAW` format of your shellcode
+The shellcode payload.bin need to be a `RAW` format of your shellcode.
 ```
 {
         "title": "My Evil ClickOnce",